alexfernandez/alexfernandez.github.io/2017/origins-language.md

 The first organization of language must have involved single consonants.
 At this point these consonants can be combined into sentences, making them basic building elements in a very simplistic sentences.
-To combine simple elements they must have been words without meaning: prepositions, negations, pronouns, quantifiers and adverbs.
+To combine simple elements they must have been only function words: prepositions, negations, pronouns, quantifiers and adverbs.
+There can be no content words: nouns, adjectives or verbs.

 The problem of single consonants is that there are not many of them.
 The number of simple, distinct sounds that can be uttered separately,